 Victim-Blaming as Mind Control of Religion

 I don’t believe in blaming people simply for choosing a path different from mine.
 It is unfortunate that people react from their belief system — and some religions believe in harsh rules where members are all clones of one another.
 No, I would never turn the consequences back on the disfellowshipped ones.
 That disrespectful action adds insult to injury.
 Kicking someone who is down only makes the matter of abandonment worse.
-The time of being disfellowshippped often makes the ex-member wake up to the realization that their friends were all “false friends” to abandon them so quickly and with such finality.
+The moment of being disfellowshippped often wakes the ex-member up to the realization, that those whom they thought were their friends, were all “false friends” to abandon them so quickly and with such finality.
 Let me explain.

 In my case, I was fortunate.
 I believe my soul led me out of the religion according to my soul’s own right timing.
 How do I know?
 When I heard the news about my disfellowshipping, the most peaceful feeling swept over me.
 All I can say, it was a feeling of sheer grace that I will never forget.
 I knew I would be okay by purging the old beliefs.
 I knew it would be healthy to let go of the mind control of religion.